-A trademark assignment is a document signed by the original owner (“assignor) transferring ownership of the trademark to a new owner (“assignee”).
-In most cases, only the assignor needs to sign the trademark assignment.
-The USPTO provides a helpful online resource on trademark assignments.
+To change the owner of a federal trademark registration or application, a trademark assignment should be signed and recorded with the USPTO.
+A trademark assignment is a document signed by the original owner (“assignor”) that transfers ownership of the trademark to a new owner (“assignee”).
+In most cases, the new owner does not need to sign the document because only the assignor signs the trademark assignment to transfer trademark rights.
+The USPTO offers a helpful online resource on trademark assignments.

 What should be included in the trademark assignment?

 It is important to specify the details of the trademark(s) to be transferred.
 The trademark assignment should include:

 - name and address of the new owner (assignee);

 - if the assignee is a company, the type of entity and state of incorporation;